t2yijaeho/T2-RAQ/MSP T3 MSA Project QnA.md

 - Make sure that the repository settings are properly connected.
 - Make sure that you can connect to the service cluster from the admin server.

-1. Verify DNS resolution: Check the DNS configuration of the machine or cluster where Argo CD is running.
+#### 1. Verify DNS resolution

+Check the DNS configuration of the machine or cluster where Argo CD is running.
 Ensure that the DNS settings are correctly configured, and the machine can resolve hostnames to IP addresses.
 You can test DNS resolution using the nslookup or dig command.
 For example:

 ```sh
 nslookup 08B4564CDA95B0E162C6E40AE4465A16.gr7.us-west-2.eks.amazonaws.com